tom288/Refresh/Process/ALBUM.md

 #### Collaide changes (need new screenshots)
 ![20200603150512_1](https://user-images.githubusercontent.com/20628572/83641270-97a01f00-a5ad-11ea-9ffa-fd54f594a8c0.jpg)
-Added blockbullets to fall fencing on mid, same as second.\
+Added blockbullets to fall fencing on mid, same as second\

 ![20200603151257_1](https://user-images.githubusercontent.com/20628572/83641327-a8e92b80-a5ad-11ea-8a19-f93ec7f0b817.jpg)
-Raised the displacement edges near concrete brushes to match the clipping height.\
+Raised the displacement edges near concrete brushes to match the clipping height\

 ![20200602175654_1](https://user-images.githubusercontent.com/20628572/83627826-d88d3900-a597-11ea-9307-5a09c183a3c9.jpg)
-Added blockbullets to the central pipe & added grating around the support beams.\
+Added blockbullets to the central pipe & added grating around the support beams\

 ![20200603150536_1](https://user-images.githubusercontent.com/20628572/83641414-c918ea80-a5ad-11ea-8f0f-a8564dc16f7b.jpg)
-Added playerclip next to fence on barrels to prevent randomly stopping when jumping.
+Added playerclip next to fence on barrels to prevent randomly stopping when jumping\

 #### Unchanged